13 Design Styles

 13. Techwear/Cyberpunk Style

-Techwear/Cyberpunk style isn't new to recent years but has gained popularity lately.
-The atmosphere is relatively sci-fi, typically featuring robots or mechanically augmented human figures as the visual subject.
+Techwear style is not new in recent years but has gained popularity lately.
+The atmosphere is relatively sci-fi, often featuring robots or mechanically augmented human figures as the visual subject.
 Title fonts generally use clean, sharp sans-serif typefaces.
 Additionally, interface frames resembling circuit board designs are common design elements in this style.